 The basic educational requirements for most office clerk jobs are a high school diploma or its equivalent and some experience with common office software and office equipment.
 While not required, courses in computer applications such as word processing software can be helpful.

-Demand for secretaries and administrative assistants was projected to grow by 3% over the 2014-2024 decade, as reported by the BLS, which is below average.
+Demand for secretaries and administrative assistants was projected to decline over the 2018-2028 decade, as reported by the BLS.

-Figures from the BLS show secretaries and administrative assistants, in general, earned a median annual income of $33,910 in 2015; meanwhile, executive secretaries and executive administrative assistants had a median salary of $53,370 that year.
+Figures from the BLS show secretaries and administrative assistants, in general, earned a mean annual income of $38,030 in 2018; meanwhile, executive secretaries and executive administrative assistants had a mean salary of $61,550 that year.

 Administrative assistants, sometimes also known as secretaries, fulfill a wide variety of office support functions in businesses, medical offices, law firms and other settings.
 Someone in this position might manage and organize information and records, conduct research, type reports, create spreadsheets, prepare presentations, schedule appointments and make travel arrangements for executive staff.
 He or she may also interact with clients, patients or customers.
 The role of administrative assistants continues to evolve with advances in office technology.